-I’m often asked by people where the best place to build a shipping container home is.
+People often ask us where the best place to build a shipping container home is.

-Honesty, I think it comes down to personal preferences.
-What makes a perfect location for someone might make it a terrible location for someone else.
+Honesty, it comes down to personal preferences.
+What makes a perfect location for one person might make it a terrible location for someone else.

 With that said, there are still factors which are applicable to everyone, such as affordability and the strictness of local planning regulations.